 Contents

 “Subversive Pop Culture”.
 What is it?
 Hyperpop, pop-punk, indie pop, glitch, emo, pop aesthetic, and anything pop that’s outside of the mainstream.
 It’s bright, colorful, beautiful, and radical.
 The inspiration to publish a pop-oriented e-magazine came from Miley Cyrus (details here).
 The art/music/politics structure came from my late friend, Funkadelic album cover artist Pedro Bell (details here).
-Our socialist editorial content and retro-futuristic Myspace aesthetic and color palette was inspired by Generation Z. Neuerotica is a love letter/thank you note to Gen Z for (despite my being older) culturally, politically and personally enlightening me.
-At its core, however, it’s a reflection of my personality.
+Our socialist editorial content and retro-futuristic Myspace aesthetic and color palette was inspired by Generation Z, namely those obscenely talented hyperpop musicians.
+At its core, Neuerotica is a big part of and reflection of who I am, but it’s also a love letter/thank you note to Gen Z for (despite my being older) culturally, politically and personally enlightening me to the many facets of their world.

 To get you started on what to expect as you read through our intro, here’s a quote I found during my research, from a website called MyArtBroker.
 It’s an excerpt from Editorial Copywriter Essie King’s preface of her article on the art/sex connection where she states: